-Acne & Cancer Connection,
+Transcript: Acne & Cancer Connection

-In volume 3, I talked about the link between these hormones in dairy and the stimulation of sebaceous glands, resulting in acne.
-But as we’re learning the growth of acne is not the only thing the hormones in milk can stimulate the growth of.
-Acne, dairy, and cancer, published last year in the journal demato-endocrinology A potent link to dairy seems to exist for acne, breast cancer, and prostate cancer, but why?
-Maybe it’s 5-alpha-P. What is 5-alpha P?
+In Volume 3, I talked about the link between these hormones in dairy, and the stimulation of sebaceous glands, resulting in acne.
+But, as we’re learning, the growth of acne is not the only thing the hormones in milk can stimulate the growth of.
+“Acne, dairy, and cancer,” published last year in the journal Dermato-endocrinology.
+“A potent link to dairy seems to exist for acne, breast cancer, and prostate cancer.”
+But why?
+Maybe it’s 5-alpha P. What is 5-alpha P?

-5-alpha pregnanedione is another sex steroid hormone present in cow’s milk that is a direct precurser to a testosterone metabolite that not only drives acne, but may promote both prostate and breast cancer like the other dairy hormones.
-The article starts out how, over the past 35 years parts of a highly important jigsaw puzzle have gradually come to light.
+5-alpha pregnanedione is another sex steroid hormone present in cow’s milk that is a direct precursor to a testosterone metabolite that not only drives acne, but may promote both prostate and breast cancer, like the other dairy hormones.
+The article starts out how, over the last 35 years, parts of a highly important jigsaw puzzle have gradually come to light.